-Policy Bulletins are developed by Jefferson Health Plans (JHP) to assist in administering plan benefits and constitute neither offers of coverage nor medical advice.
+Policy Bulletins are developed by us to assist in administering plan benefits and constitute neither offers of coverage nor medical advice.

 This Policy Bulletin may be updated and therefore is subject to change.

 POLICY HISTORY

 This section provides a high-level summary of changes to the policy since the previous version.